-2.4.1 All renewal applications must be submitted before the expiry of the licence.
+12.1 All renewal applications must be submitted before the expiry of the licence.

 Late or incomplete applications for renewals may render the driver, vehicle or operator unlicensed for a period of time during which licensed activities cannot be undertaken.
-In most cases, once a licence has lapsed, it will not be eligible to be renewed, and a new application will be required.
-In those circumstances, all the formalities required for a new application will be required.
-This would mean that any grandfather rights would be lost.
+In most cases, once a licence has expired, it will not be eligible to be renewed, and a new application must be submitted.
+In those circumstances, all the criteria required for a new application must be met.

-Section 3 - Vehicles
+Section 3 Vehicles